Those who are part of the post-millennial generation, Gen Z, spend all of their time online.

 2. Set and Manage Expectations by Generation

-The point at which adoption fails has to do not with the technology — but with the user’s expectation.
+The point at which adoption fails has to do not with the technology — but with the user’s expectations.

 Because of this, the key to reaching the adoption goals set for any given space or project must start with aligning the tech with how different user groups, or generations, expect the system to work.